 An overview of fire protection systems, strategy, and tactics and introduces the student to the culture and history of emergency services.
 The course covers fire loss analysis, the organization and specific functions of protection services, basic fire chemistry and physics, fire service laws and regulations, and the fire department's role in local government.
 Students will explore fire service and related career opportunities.
+Prerequisite: None

-FST2105 Building Construction
+FST2105 3 crs.
+Building Construction